chrispalmeri/access-control/README.md

 Check for errors with `sudo journalctl -u doorctl --since "5 minutes ago"`

+## Locally

+`vagrant up` then go to http://localhost:8080/

+Maybe `vagrant reload` but I don't think it is required

+If there are issues `vagrant ssh` then use troubleshooting commands above.

+There will be no GPIO locally, so none of that stuff will do anything.

 ## Update

 `cd access-control`, `git fetch` then `git status`